Frequently Asked Questions

 How did you solve the Symbol Grounding Problem

-The Symbol Grounding Problem is deemed one of the hard problems in Artificial Intelligence.
+The Symbol Grounding Problem is believed to be one of the hard problems in Artificial Intelligence.
 It states that a 'symbol', which is basically a label for something, doesn't have any meaning on its own.
 Because of that, adding related symbols to a symbol doesn't add anything of value either.

-The answer to this problem is both simple and complex at the same time.
+The answer to this concern is both simple and complex at the same time.
 The simple part is that you have to make the system work in a way that it can add 'value' to a symbol, that has a 'meaning' to that system.
-The complex part is of course how to actually get that done.
-This is where our technology goes beyond the traditional approaches: the ASTRID system actually values everything it learns and uses those values in its reasoning.
+The complex part is, of course, how to actually get that done.
+This is where our technology goes beyond the traditional approaches: the ASTRID system actually values everything it learns (against its internal beliefs and assumptions) and uses those values in its reasoning.

 How can the amount of Commonsense knowledge of a human be stored in a machine

-The commonly accepted number of words in the vocabulary of a medium developed English-speaking person is between 10.000 and 20.000 words.
-A simple Internet search will reveal that these words contain on average between 4 and 5 characters.
-One character uses one Byte for storage, so a simple calculation shows that storing the vocabulary at the top end of the spectrum (20.000 words) takes approximately 88 Kilobytes.
+The commonly accepted number of words in the vocabulary of a medium-level developed English-speaking person is between 10,000 and 20,000 words.
+A simple Internet search will reveal that these words contain, on average, between 4 and 5 characters.
+One character uses one Byte for storage, so a simple calculation shows that storing the vocabulary at the top end of the spectrum (20,000 words) takes approximately 88 Kilobytes.
 That alone is an incredible small amount of information.
+It is remarkable that we can describe our reality in significant detail, and communicate about it, based on such a small amount of data.

-As the ASTRID system stores its complex world model as words (actually concepts) where each word exists only once in the ASTRID brain (we call this a 'directed graph'), even with much larger knowledge bases and the additional contextual information of each concept, the storage space needed is nowhere near what is available today for close to nothing.
+As the ASTRID system stores its complex world model as words (actually concepts), where each word exists only once in the ASTRID brain (we call this a 'directed graph').
+Even with much larger knowledge bases and the additional contextual information of each concept, the storage space needed is nowhere near what is available today at minimal cost.

 How does ASTRID learn about the world around us

-As ASTRID is based on the Symbolic AI paradigm, communication takes the form of symbols, which are in this case words describing concepts.
-This means that ASTRID can learn about how the world, and our reality, is put together by reading books.
-ASTRID learns essentially the same way as we humans tend to learn by reading books, but much faster than we humans are capable of.
+As ASTRID is based on the Symbolic AI paradigm, or more specifically, the Physical Symbol System Hypothesis.
+Communication takes the form of symbols, which are in this case words describing concepts.
+This means that ASTRID can learn about how the world, and our reality, is put together by reading about it.
+ASTRID learns essentially the same way as we humans tend to learn, by reading books and other forms of information.
+Verbal communication also falls in this domain.

-Small snippets of information, like a single sentence, can tell ASTRID new information that the system processes into its brain and then uses in subsequent reasoning.
+Small snippets of information, like a single sentence, can tell ASTRID new information that the system processes into its brain (its internal world-model), and then uses in subsequent reasoning.
 Every possible form of information, even graphical, can be transferred into symbols and processed into the ASTRID brain.

 Does the ASTRID system use an existing Commonsense database